ooroor/hellostrangeworld/readme.md

 - Simplicity
 - Not using overkilling technologies and frameworks
 - Decoupling
+- No superfluous, silly or evident commenting
+- Self explanatory code, using descriptive and precise words for method names, variables etc..
+- Kill checked exceptions as fast as they are caught, don't rethrow them.
+- Use return codes instead of exceptions to communicate flow variations, including errors

 ### Tools and technologies used so far
 - logback for logging